Our Services

 Pilates

 Because neuropathy symptoms like tingling, numbness and balance problems can also indicate a B12 deficiency—especially in people taking metformin—it's worth ruling out this treatable cause.
-Use Ubie's free AI-powered symptom checker to assess your risk for Vitamin B12 Deficiency and discover whether simple dietary changes or supplements might help.
+If you're experiencing these symptoms, try Ubie's free AI symptom checker to get personalized insights about potential causes and understand whether simple dietary changes or supplements might help address your concerns.

 Mind-body practices are safe for most, but neuropathy and balance issues can sometimes signal serious complications.
 Contact your healthcare provider if you experience: